How People and Healthcare Systems Are Tweeting about COVID-19

 Healthcare Systems Have Been Positive When Tweeting about COVID-19

-- During the second half of March, there was spike in positive sentiment for COVID-19 related mentions, in stark contrast to what we have seen for tweets from the general population.
+- During the second half of March, there was a spike in positive sentiment for COVID-19 related mentions, in stark contrast to what we have seen for tweets from the general population.
 The sentiment has also increased 3X for COVID-19 related tweets since the beginning of March.

 - Healthcare systems seem to create more positive tweets overall.